|

 from sweaty guy.

-Old lady sat and looked at all
+Old lady sat and looked

 and barely contributed,